 fine art photojournalism that focuses on capturing emotion and beauty in every image

 I studied fine art photography and photojournalism in college at the University of Oregon.
-As a wedding photographer, I’ve taken the best of both worlds and mashed them together into a style I claim as my own; a style that sets my work apart.
+As a wedding photographer, I’ve taken the best of both worlds and mashed them together into a style I claim as my own; a style that sets my wedding photography apart.
 I want to tell a story with every image, to capture emotion in every photo, to document all details no matter how minute – and I want it all to look beautiful.
 When everything is done right, pictures have to be worth more than a thousand words.

 i do not do things by the book - i focus on you breaking rules and mixing it up to create some memorable images

 No matter what type of photo session I shoot, my goal is to create lasting, timeless pictures for you.
 I keep things as loosely-based as possible so we can work together to create meaningful photos.
 I’m happy to go with the flow or organize every detail.
 I’m big into planning ahead and then having fun while being flexible during the photo shoot.